-2. Use the provided GCD entity (gcd.vhd), create a custom circuit that implements the GCD algorithm by using the 1-process FSMD model.
+2. Using the provided GCD entity (gcd.vhd), create a custom circuit that implements the GCD algorithm by using the 1-process FSMD model.
 This specification must appear in the GCD architecture entitled FSMD.
-The entity has a go input and done output (revised 2/23) that work as follows.
+In addition to the I/O already mentioned, the entity has a go input and done output that work as follows.
 After being reset, the circuit should wait until go becomes 1 (active high), at which point the GCD algorithm should be performed for the given x and y inputs.
 Upon completion, done should be asserted (active high).
 Done should remain asserted until the application is started again, which is represented by a 0 on the go signal followed by a 1.
 In other words, the circuit shouldn't continuously execute if go is left at 1.

 Use the provided testbench (gcd_tb.vhd) to test your architecture.
-Note that the testbench uses a configuration to specify which gcd architecture is used.
-When testing the FSMD, make sure the configuration specifies the FSMD architecture.
-Also, when simulating, making sure to select the configuration TB_CONFIG, and not the actual testbench.
+Note that the testbench only tests a single architecture.
+Therefore, make sure the following line specifies the FSMD architecture (as shown here).
+For the other parts of the lab, you will specify a different architecture.